End-to-End Learning on 3D Protein Structure for Interface Prediction

-Turning to the problem of interface prediction, methods developed by \textcite{Fout2017b} and \textcite{Sanchez-Garcia2018} have especially high performance (AUROC 0.876 and 0.878, respectively; further details in Table \ref{table:perf}).
-They both apply machine learning techniques (graph convolutions and extreme gradient boosting, respectively) to hand-designed structural features and are trained only on DB5.
+Turning to the problem of paired interface prediction, methods developed by \textcite{Fout2017b} and \textcite{Sanchez-Garcia2018} have the highest reported performance.
+They both apply machine learning techniques (graph convolutions and extreme gradient boosting, respectively) to hand-designed sequence conservation and structural features and are trained only on DB5.
 They choose to represent the protein at the amino acid level, and their structural features capture coarse-grained structure.
 These features include, for example, a measure of exposure of each amino acid to solvent and the number of other amino acids in a half-sphere oriented along an amino acid’s side chain.
 These features do not, however, capture more detailed information such as the geometric arrangement of atoms in an amino acid's side chains.
-For the distinct task of single interface prediction, also known as binding site prediction, methods such as \textcite{Jordan2012b}, \textcite{Porollo2006}, \textcite{Northey2018}, and \textcite{Hwang2015a} who also use high-level structural features to predict interfacial residues, but in a non-partner-specific manner -- given a single protein, they predict which of its amino acids are likely to form an interface with any other protein.
+For the distinct task of single interface prediction, also known as binding site prediction, methods such as \textcite{Jordan2012b}, \textcite{Porollo2006}, \textcite{Northey2018}, and \textcite{Hwang2015a} also use high-level structural features to predict interfacial residues, but in a non-partner-specific manner---given a single protein, these methods predict which of its amino acids are likely to form an interface with any other protein.
 We choose to focus on paired interface prediction as \textcite{Ahmad2011} demonstrated that partner-specific interface predictors yield much higher performance.
 Paired interface prediction is also of importance to protein--protein docking, the computational task of predicting the three-dimensional structure of a complex from its individual proteins.
 Docking software currently achieves low accuracy \parencite{Vreven2015a}: the lack of robust interface predictors for ranking candidate complexes has been identified as one of the primary issues preventing better performance \parencite{Bonvin2006}.